NixOS/nix.dev/source/tutorials/nix-language.md

     /current/directory/relative/path

-One dot (`.`) denotes the same directory.
+One dot (`.`) denotes the current directory within the given path.

-This is typically used to specify the current directory.
+You will often see the following expression, which specifies a Nix file's directory.

 Example: